 To ensure I had enough time for a proper visit, I’d arranged to return my hire car at 17:00 and, for once, was on time.
 Everything went very smoothly and before long I’d caught the bus over to the terminal.
-By 17:40, a whole three hours before my flight, I was through security and had headed over to the C gate area (Terminal 4 is arranged as square, with the entrance/exit in the middle and four gate areas, A through to D, around the outside).
+By 17:40, a whole three hours before my flight, I was through security and had headed over to the C gate area (Terminal 4 is arranged as rectangle, with the entrance/exit in the middle and four gate areas, A through to D, around the outside).

 Despite spending an hour at Cartel, I still made it to my gate, B25, by 18:40, still with two hours to kill.
 However, since I was flying business class, I finally had time to relax and enjoy the lounge, a lovely little affair down by the gate.
 As far as I could tell, ours was the only flight leaving at that time of the evening, so we had it to ourselves.

 The lounge was split into two, a seating area on one side, serving coffee and snacks, and a more food-orientated area on the other, with a cold buffet and a full bar.
 We even had our own barman, Brett, who shuttled between the two areas, ensuring everyone had drinks and generally keeping us all entertained.
 While I’ve been in lounges with better facilities, I don’t think I’ve been in a friendlier, happier or more relaxed lounge.